PEARLS OF WISDOM SHARED

 In our household, ideas like used book gifting during the holidays have helped garner a healthy lifestyle for our child.
 We steer clear of candy as much as possible from Halloween and through the holiday season.

 Instead, we focus on educational and thrifty advent ideas like gifting books or baking healthy snacks with our daughter.
 The activities of spending time together reading, baking, cooking, playing a game, or getting out in nature become experiences and memories to last a lifetime.
-Enjoy the journey!This post may contain affiliate links.
-Click here to learn more about affiliate relationships.
+Enjoy the journey!This post may contain affiliate links, at no extra cost to you, which allows me to share products I authentically use, recommend, or support, by receiving a small commission.